Do Go On - 207 - The Golden State Killer

 So it's probably fine.

-Like I don't even pick my nose at work just in case.
+Like, I don't even pick my nose at work just in case.

-And you're live.
+And you're alive.

 And you are live on air around the country.